 RCS encourages the participation of parties’ pastors and church leaders in conciliation processes.
 Jesus gave the church the primary responsibility and authority for resolving conflict among Christians.
 Therefore, we encourage Christians involved in conflict to turn first to their church leaders for counsel and assistance.
 Should Christian parties desire to submit a case to Christian conciliation, we cooperate with their churches throughout the conciliation process and work collaboratively with the parties to appropriately include pastors, elders, church officials, counselors, and mentors when their participation facilitates a redemptive process of reconciliation.
 Therefore, if you are involved in a conflict and belong to a church, please encourage your pastor to review this material and call us to discuss ways we can work together.

 RCS respects and upholds the role of the local church in the lives of its members and recognizes that church discipline, done properly, is a means of grace in the lives of those who receive it.
 Therefore, if a church disciplinary process either precedes or follows a conciliation process, RCS expects that church officials will wisely, lovingly, and redemptively use whatever information they possess to shepherd and care for its members.
 Participating in a conciliation process does not remove or interfere with church officials’ responsibility to shepherd and even discipline its members.
 All non-party conciliation participants must be approved by all parties and RCS.

 Yes.
 RCS utilizes resources to help Christian organizations learn and practice biblical conflict resolution.
-Please continue to review this website for more information about how we assist organizations in developing a “culture of peace.”
+Review this website’s Education and Training section for more information about how we assist organizations in developing a “culture of peace.”

-Used with permission by Judy Dabler, www.CreativeConciliation.org, © 2018 by Judy Dabler, Creative Conciliation.
+Used with permission by Judy Dabler, www.CreativeConciliation.org, based on contributions from ICC Peace and Creative Conciliation.